DIPlib/diplib/doc/src/main.md

 - contains hundreds of image processing and analysis algorithms,
 - is designed for precision foremost,
 - tries to be fast, but is not meant for real-time video processing,
-- is easy to use, providing a simple an intuitive interface to algorithms,
+- is easy to use, providing a simple and intuitive interface to algorithms,
 - allows for writing programs that don't know at compile time what the data type or number of dimensions of the image to be processed are,
 - reduces the edit-compile-run loop compared to other image processing libraries,